neuroinformatics-unit/datashuttle/docs/source/pages/get_started/set-up-a-project.md

 ::::

 Now, this project is ready for creating and validating folders to the [NeuroBlueprint](https://neuroblueprint.neuroinformatics.dev/latest/index.html) standard.
-See the [create folders](how-to-create-folders) and [validate folders](tutorial-validation) for details.
+See [create folders](how-to-create-folders) and [validate folders](tutorial-validation) for details.

 If you would also like to transfer files to a central machine, see the next section.